yzhang511/density_decoding/README.md

 ## ⚡️ Quick Start
 Example usage can be found in [tutorials](https://github.com/yzhang511/density_decoding/tree/main/tutorials):

 0. `data_preprocessing`: Users can provide their own preprocessed spike features as decoder input.
-We also provide a tutorial for running the spike localization pipeline to extract high-resolution spatial features from Neuropixel probes. ⚠️ This notebook is under development.
-For now, please refer to [this pipeline](https://github.com/int-brain-lab/spikes_localization_registration) for documentation on spike feature extraction.
+We also provide a tutorial for running the spike localization pipeline to extract high-resolution spatial features from Neuropixel probes.
+This notebook is under development ⚠️.
+For now, please refer to the legacy [IBL pipeline](https://github.com/int-brain-lab/spikes_localization_registration) or the current [pipeline](https://github.com/cwindolf/dartsort/blob/main/scripts/localize.py) under development for documentation on spike feature extraction.

 1. `decoding_pipeline`: We demonstrate our decoding pipeline using custom datasets or IBL public datasets.
 For a custom dataset, user should provide their own spike features and behaviors as decoder inputs.
 For public IBL datasets, please download recordings directly through [ONE API](https://int-brain-lab.github.io/iblenv/notebooks_external/one_quickstart.html) and follow the notebook `data_preprocessing` to obtain spike features.